 How to Get to Oregon City, OR

-• By Air: Portland International Airport (PDX) is about 30–40 minutes away by car.
+• By Air: Portland International Airport (PDX) is around 30–40 minutes away, so I find it easy to fly in and rent a car.

 Where to Stay in Oregon City, OR

-• Recommended for History Fans: Best Western Plus Rivershore Hotel – Riverside location with scenic views, on-site dining, and quick access to downtown.
+• Recommended for History Fans: Best Western Plus Rivershore Hotel – I loved the river views and being so close to downtown.
+You can even dine right on site.

-• For Budget Travelers: Holiday Inn Express Portland SE – Clackamas Area – Modern, affordable hotel near shopping and restaurants in nearby Gladstone.
+• For Budget Travelers: Holiday Inn Express Portland SE – Clackamas Area – I’ve found this spot to be clean, modern, and just minutes from everything in nearby Gladstone.

 Best Things to Do in Oregon City, OR